 - Jared Andrews: Assistant Farm Manager; E-mail: email@example.com

 - Dan Brainard: Faculty Coordinator; Email: firstname.lastname@example.org; Phone: 517-648-7928

 If you are interested in carrying out a research, teaching or extension project at the HTRC, please contact the farm manager for an application form and additional information on user fees and procedures.

 Buildings and Maps

 - View buildings at the HTRC

 - Horticulture Teaching and Research Center (Farm Map)

 The HTRC provides rewarding employment opportunities for all students interested in participating in enjoyable and challenging work.
 There are two work periods at the HTRC:

-- In Sept.-April your duties will include final harvesting and data collection of research plots and routine maintenance of the farm.
+- In September thru April your duties will include final harvesting and data collection of research plots and routine maintenance of the farm.

-- In May-August your duties will include maintenance of research plots, general maintenance and upkeep of farm, public relations during public field activities, and harvesting and data collection of research plots throughout the growing season.
+- In May thru August your duties will include maintenance of research plots, general maintenance and upkeep of farm, public relations during public field activities, and harvesting and data collection of research plots throughout the growing season.